telerik/reporting-docs/interactivity/actions/interactive-action-events.md

 previous_url: /designing-reports-interactive-action-events
 ---

-# Interactive Action Events
+# Interactive Action Events Overview

-To help developers to make their reporting experience more flexible, responsive and customizable, the report viewers provide event handlers for three types of events that are associated with interactive actions – __Executing__, __Enter__ and __Leave__.
+To help developers to make their reporting experience more flexible, responsive and customizable, the report viewers provide event handlers for three types of events that are associated with interactive actions – `Executing`, `Enter` and `Leave`.

-__InteractiveActionExecuting__ event is raised when an interactive action is being triggered, but not yet executed.
+`InteractiveActionExecuting` event is raised when an interactive action is being triggered, but not yet executed.
 This provides the ability to cancel the event execution due to some condition.

-__InteractiveActionEnter__ event is raised when the mouse cursor enters the area of a report item that has an interactive action defined.
+`InteractiveActionEnter` event is raised when the mouse cursor enters the area of a report item that has an interactive action defined.

-__InteractiveActionLeave__ event is raised when the mouse cursor leaves the area of a report item that has an interactive action defined.
+`InteractiveActionLeave` event is raised when the mouse cursor leaves the area of a report item that has an interactive action defined.

-All the events provide arguments that contain a reference to the underlying [IAction](/reporting/api/Telerik.Reporting.Processing.IAction) instance and its properties, evaluated during report processing.
+All the events provide arguments that contain a reference to the underlying [IAction](/api/Telerik.Reporting.Processing.IAction) instance and its properties, evaluated during report processing.

 Based on the used report viewer, the arguments can contain also: